iredmail/iRedAPD/README_PLUGINS.md

 ## If plugin requires sender or recipient to be local account

-If your plugin requires to sender or recipient to be local account, please add below parameters in plugin file:
+If your plugin requires sender or recipient to be local account, please add below parameters in plugin file:

     # Require sender to be local